nieuwmijnleven/private/BasicExample.md

 User user3 = new User("No Name", new Address(null));
 ```

-Now only one error remains:
+Now only one warning remains:
 - The 1st argument of the Address constructor is a non-nullable variable, but a null value is assigned to it.

 ![image](https://github.com/user-attachments/assets/148921bc-b542-4979-bf33-681799db5317)